The Technology M&A Review: Russia

 Another important aspect of employer–employee relations is employment works, which are IP objects created by employees within their employment duties.
 Employees always retain personal non-proprietary rights with respect to their employment works while, unless agreed otherwise in the employment contract, the employer acquires exclusive proprietary rights by operation of law.
 However, if within three years after the creation of the employment work the employer does not commence using the employment work, or license or assign it, and does not notify the author of the intention to protect the work as a commercial secret, the exclusive proprietary rights are automatically transferred to the employee.

 The concept of employment works gives rise to a number of practical issues.
 For example, it is not always clear whether work falls within an employee's duties, and the burden is on the employer to prove so.
 Thus, in 2019, Russian IT company Rambler claimed that its IP rights were infringed by Igor Sysoev and Maxim Konovalov, ex-workers of the company, who developed web server technology and then, with the use of this technology, founded their own company, Nginx.
 According to Rambler's allegations, the technology was developed when both worked at Rambler and hence all exclusive rights to the technology should belong to Rambler.
-After an attempt to initiate a criminal investigation, Rambler decided not to press criminal charges and instead transferred its claimed rights to the technology to Lynwood Investment, a holding company reported to be related to Alexander Mamut, Rambler's shareholder, which brought a civil suit with an American court against Nginx, its founders and related companies claiming compensation for the used technology.
-As of September 2020, the case is pending.
+After an attempt to initiate a criminal investigation, Rambler decided not to press criminal charges and instead transferred its claimed rights to the technology to Lynwood Investment, a holding company reported to be related to Alexander Mamut, Rambler's shareholder.
+Lynwood brought a civil suit with a US court against Nginx, its founders and related companies claiming compensation for the used technology, but it was later dismissed by the court.